Colorism Chronicles: Tammy Rivera Urges Black Women To Unite, Says She Struggles Too Despite Being Light Skinned

 “This is the whole agenda of what they were trying to do in the beginning when they created the paper bag rule to have us go against each other.
 And hate each other when we all got the same d**n struggle.
 Can’t nobody tell me that because I’m light my struggle ain’t as hard as yours.
 That’s a got damn lie.”

 What do YOU think about Tammy Rivera’s colorism comments???
-She’s right, racism doesn’t care about your skin tone, but some people think she’s being “tone deaf” by comparing light skin and dark skin struggles.
+She’s right, racism doesn’t care about your skin tone, but some people think she’s being “tone deaf” by saying that she’s been affected by colorism.

 Comments